 To discover the best options for extending your adventure, get in touch with your Travel Professional or a Polar Travel Adviser for seamless, worry-free booking of all trip extensions.

-Raise a Glass and Stay Connected!
+Raise a Glass and Stay Connected

-See below for specifics on our complimentary Wi-Fi and bar service, which takes effect November 2024.
+See below for specifics on our complimentary Wi-Fi and bar service.

 Meals on Board